mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 the user accounts defined on the backend databases.
 The service maintains this information in an internal component called the *user account manager* (UAM).
 The UAM queries relevant data from the *mysql*-database of the backends and stores it.
-Typically, only the current master server is queried, as all servers are assumed to have the same users.
+Typically, only the current primary server is queried, as all servers are assumed to have the same users.
 The service settings *user* and *password* define the credentials used when fetching user accounts.